YEN Terminal

 • Opacity slider looks unchanged: Background opacity applies after app restart.
 Use Window Border for an immediate focus cue.

-• Dictation menu shows blocked: Check the menu bar dropdown for recovery actions.
-In Settings > Sounds > Speech Setup, use Re-check to verify local speech service status.
+• Dictation menu shows blocked: Open Settings > Sounds > Speech Setup and click Re-check to verify local speech service status.

 • File browser not opening: Verify the terminal window is focused, not the Settings panel or another window.